 We didn't get any slushies, he asked?
 And then proceeded to tell us which drinks were his favorites.

 Maybe it was the desolation of the desert.
 Compounded by the desolation inside Sonic.
-Added our tiredness and the long drive, but the whole experience was so surreal.
+Added to that our tiredness and the long drive, but the whole experience was so surreal.

 Posts in this series: